-- To what extent have groups been identified within the community that could be effectively involved in the management of natural resources? - As defined by the project, what constitutes community involvement in natural resource management? - What benefits accrue to different members of local communities from their involvement within a meaningful time frame? - How do the communities themselves view natural resource management? - What 'bundle of rights' exists on particular resources? - What government legislation exists regarding natural resource management, and how does this affect community access? - In what ways do projects or conservation authorities constrain community involvement in natural resource management?
+- \ To what extent have groups been identified within the community that could be effectively involved in the management of natural resources? - \ As defined by the project, what constitutes community involvement in natural resource management? - \ What benefits accrue to different members of local communities from their involvement within a meaningful time frame?

+- \ How do the communities themselves view natural resource management? - \ What 'bundle of rights' exists on particular resources? - \ What government legislation exists regarding natural resource management, and how does this affect community access? - \ In what ways do projects or conservation authorities constrain community involvement in natural resource management?

-Through the use of three case studies this paper has shown that, in seeking solutions to resource use problems, there is need for initiatives that build on the viability and utility of local knowledge and traditional management systems.
-Past experience has shown that the keys to successful support of local institutions includes participatory approaches and genuine proprietorship over the natural resources concerned.
+Through the use of three case studies this paper has shown that, in seeking solutions to resource use problems, there is a need for initiatives that build on the viability and utility of local knowledge and traditional management systems.
+Past experience has shown that the key to successful support of local institutions includes participatory approaches and genuine proprietorship over the natural resources concerned.
 The challenge remains to apply these principles in the field and tailoring support in a way that will improve the prospects of sustainable development.

-&lt;sup>1 These lessons and problems have been identified by Charles Lane and Richard Moorehead at IIED in their recent work on community conservation projects.

-&lt;sup>2 Charles Lane (IIED) identified these questions for his work on community conservation projects.
+- These lessons and problems have been identified by Charles Lane and Richard Moorehead at HED in their recent work on community conservation projects. - Charles Lane (IIED) identified these questions for his work on community conservation projects.

-Anderson, D. and Grove, R. (eds.).
+- Anderson, D. and Grove, R. (eds.).
 (1987).
 Conservation in Africa: People, Policies and Practice.
-Cambridge, Cambridge University Press.

-Baxter, P.T.W. (ed.).
+Cambridge, Cambridge University Press. - Baxter, P.T.W. (ed.).
 (1991).
 When the Grass is Gone: Development Intervention in African Arid Lands.
 Seminar Proceedings no. 25.
-Uppsala, Scandanavian Institute of African Studies.

-Bovin, M. and Manger, L. (eds.).
+Uppsala, Scandanavian Institute of African Studies. - Bovin, M. and Manger, L. (eds.).
 (1990).
 Adaptive Strategies in Africa in Arid Lands.

-Uppsala, Scandinavian Institute of African Studies.

-Bromley, D.W. (ed.).
+Uppsala, Scandinavian Institute of African Studies. - Bromley, D.W. (ed.).
 (1992).
 Making the Commons Work: Theory, Practice and Policy.

-San Francisco, Institute of Contemporary Studies.

-Brown, M. and Wyckoff-Baird, B. (1992).
+San Francisco, Institute of Contemporary Studies. - Brown, M. and Wyckoff-Baird, B. (1992).
 Designing Integrated Conservation and Development Projects.
-Biodiversity Support Program, WWF, The Nature Conservancy, and World Resources Institute.